 This course wonders at a fundamental question throughout the long history of human beings: How do we make sense out of our experience of the Presence of God?
 We are challenged to think carefully and rigorously in pursuit of truth and knowledge; to notice how great thinkers have challenged themselves and others in suggesting answers to the question.
 We will observe the ways that human experience causes us to ask questions, and the ways that our questions are shaped and focused as we navigate the human relationship to God as it is described especially in Judeo-Christian tradition, but by comparison with some other traditions as well.
-In order to take this course for college credit, when registering with Lourdes, students must also register through Saint Mary's PACC and make a check payable to Lourdes High School for \$300.
+In order to take this course for college credit, when registering with Lourdes, students must also register through Saint Mary's PACC when asked to do so by Lourdes and a \$300 fee will be applied to your Blackbaud Tuition Management account.
 Prerequisite: 3.0 Cumulative GPA and course instructor recommendation.